-The Blessed Christopher Wharton Catholic Academy Trust is the admissions authority and has responsibility for admissions to the school and intends to admit 45 pupils to reception in the school year which begins in September 2023.
-The local Academy Council has delegated responsibility for admissions.
+The Blessed Christopher Wharton Catholic Academy Trust is the admissions authority and has responsibility for admissions to the school and intends to admit 20 pupils to reception in the school year which begins in September 2024.
+The Local Academy Council has delegated responsibility for admissions to the Headteacher.